Prior Approval Request (PAR) Process

 A description of the contingency may be entered below the date, but it is not required.

 The alternate rank for Assistant Professor is Instructor, which is also a tenure track title.
 In a case where a would-be Assistant Professor does not meet the contingency and must begin as an Instructor, their tenure clock still starts.
 (In the case of a tenure-track Spring hire, the clock does not begin until the following Fall.)
-Even if the faculty member completes her degree requirements shortly after the assignment start date, she will still remain in the Instructor title until the following Fall.
+Even if the faculty member completes their degree requirements shortly after the assignment start date, they will still remain in the Instructor title until the following Fall.
 A faculty member may remain in the Instructor title for a maximum of three years.

 TIP: It is important not to confuse the degree contingency process with the credentialing process.
 These are two different processes.
 If the official transcript is being used for both processes, two copies must be sent to the Provost’s Office with notes on each explaining the purpose for sending them.
 Never assume the Provost’s Office will be able to deduce why you’re sending a document to the office.